autoppia/autoppia_bittensor_utils_dtao/README.md

 ## Investment Scripts

-### 1. TaoN Market Cap Weighted (`tao_n.py`)
+### 1. TAO64 - S&P 500 Style Investment Strategy
-Invest in top N subnets using market cap weighting strategy (similar to S&P 500 index).
-Commonly used as TAO64 for top 64 subnets.
+Dollar-cost averaging into the top 64 subnets weighted by market capitalization, mirroring the S&P 500's investment approach.
+Configurable to any number of top subnets (e.g., TAO16 for top 16).

 ```bash
 # Example for top 64 subnets